These five numbers show how bad the US Covid-19 surge is.But experts say we can turn things around | ExBulletin

 Mississippi Health Officer Dr. Thomas Dobbs said Thursday that the state saw a “tremendous increase” in daily incidents “totally due to the delta variants that are hitting Mississippi like a tsunami.”
 According to Dobbs, about 97% of new cases come from unvaccinated people.

-“We have seen unvaccinated populations causing the current surge.
+“We are looking at the unvaccinated population that is currently driving the surge.
 About 89% of hospitalizations and 85% of deaths are unvaccinated.”

 Most Americans live in areas with substantial or high Covid-19 infection